cmuphyscomp/physcomp-solidworks/README.md

-	  pendulum_example	      Extrusion structure with ball-bearing clevis pin joint and a fixed T-joint. spokes_example	      Laser-cuttable joining plates for building complext extrusion structures. switch_trigger_example  Simple lever mechanism to extend microswitch travel and shape sensing region. turntable_example	      Motor and gear example using a ball-bearing supported shaft and parallel plate structure. wedge_examples    	  Examples of laser-cuttable wedge-and-slot structures for creating rigid 3D structures from flat parts.
+	  pendulum_example	      Extrusion structure with ball-bearing clevis pin joint and a fixed T-joint. spokes_example	      Laser-cuttable joining plates for building complext extrusion structures. switch_trigger_example  Simple lever mechanism to extend microswitch travel and shape sensing region. stepper_motor_example	  Stepper motors mounted on an extrusion structure. turntable_example	      Motor and gear example using a ball-bearing supported shaft and parallel plate structure. wedge_examples    	  Examples of laser-cuttable wedge-and-slot structures for creating rigid 3D structures from flat parts.

+HSMWorks is a CAM tool for generating cutting plans for the CNC router from a SolidWorks model:

+	  HSMWorks				Folder with tool library and post-processor script for the IDeATe CNC router.

 A following open-source designs for OpenBeam and related components were downloaded from thingiverse.com and are subject to the original licensing terms: